jerrod-lessel/postfire-debris-flow/README.md

 python -m pytest -q          # 184 passed
 ```

-Or open `00_model_driver.ipynb` in Colab, which clones this repository and runs everything. `01_bridge_fire_ingest.ipynb` is the full ingest and takes considerably longer, since it reads satellite imagery and queries three external services.
+Or open `00_model_driver.ipynb` in Colab, which clones this repository and runs everything.
+To run a fire, open `05_generalized_pipeline.ipynb`, fill in the configuration block at the top, and run it top to bottom.
+That takes considerably longer, since it reads satellite imagery and queries four external services.

 ## More